Energy harvesting: Storage of power

 In general, energy can be stored in a capacitor, super capacitor, or battery.
 Capacitors are used when the application needs to provide huge energy spikes.
 Batteries leak less energy and are therefore used when the device needs to provide a steady flow of energy.
 These aspects of the battery depend on the type that is used.
 A common type of battery that is used for this purpose is the lead acid or lithium-ion battery although older types such as nickel metal hydride are still widely used today.
 Compared to batteries, super capacitors have virtually unlimited charge-discharge cycles and can therefore operate forever, enabling a maintenance-free operation in IoT and wireless sensor devices.

 Use of the power

 Current interest in low-power energy harvesting is for independent sensor networks.
 In these applications, an energy harvesting scheme puts power stored into a capacitor then boosts/regulates it to a second storage capacitor or battery for use in the microprocessor or in the data transmission.
 The power is usually used in a sensor application and the data is stored or transmitted, possibly through a wireless method.

 Motivation

-The history of energy harvesting dates back to the windmill and the waterwheel.
-People have searched for ways to store energy from heat and vibrations for many decades.
-One driving force behind the search for new energy harvesting devices is the desire to power sensor networks and mobile devices without batteries that need external charging or service.
-Energy harvesting is also motivated by a desire to address the issue of climate change.
+One of the main driving forces behind the search for new energy harvesting devices is the desire to power sensor networks and mobile devices without batteries that run on intermittent computing systems and need external charging or service.
+Batteries have several limitations, such as limited lifespan, environmental impact, size, weight, and cost.
+Energy harvesting devices can provide an alternative or complementary source of power for applications that require low power consumption, such as remote sensing, wearable electronics, condition monitoring, and wireless sensor networks.
+Energy harvesting devices can also extend the battery life or enable batteryless operation of some applications.

+Another motivation for energy harvesting is the potential to address the issue of climate change by reducing greenhouse gas emissions and fossil fuel consumption.
+Energy harvesting devices can utilize renewable and clean sources of energy that are abundant and ubiquitous in the environment, such as solar, thermal, wind, and kinetic energy.
+Energy harvesting devices can also reduce the need for power transmission and distribution systems that cause energy losses and environmental impacts.
+Energy harvesting devices can therefore contribute to the development of a more sustainable and resilient energy system.